drifted-in/genopro-webapp-exporter/README.md

     - `unsupportedLabelHexColorSet` - For suppressing some private labels you can set a specific background color to them and then specify this color or comma delimited set of colors in curly braces, e.g. {#FF0000,#C8C8FF}.
     - `monochromeLabels` - If the label color system has no benefit for end-user, it is better to set this attribute to 1.
 It means colors will be ignored in favor of default styles and switched accordingly when activating the light/dark theme.
     - `gaTrackingId` - For analyzing the web app traffic via Google Analytics just specify your tracking ID.
+    - `highlightMode` - If set to 1 (for paternal line) or 2 (for maternal line), the color of terminal individuals is propagated upstream and combined with colors of connected trees.
+Intended for reduced family tree containing just tested individuals and their common ancestors.

     Example: `java -jar C:\genopro-webapp-exporter.jar -in:"C:\family-tree.gno" -out:"C:\family-tree" -mode:static -locale:cs -anonymizedYears:120 -datePattern:dd.MM.yyyy -fontFamily:Muli -relativeFontPath:res/Muli-Regular-webfont.woff -gaTrackingId:UA-00000000-1`